DanielHarrod/AppTestStudio/README.md

 Back to Parent - Goes back to the Parent Level.
 Back to parent is used when you don't want any sibling nodes(Nodes on the same level) to be run.
 This can be useful as a break condition such as the app not being ready for the sibling processes.

-Stop - Stop will stop the thread when running the script, and App Test Studio will attempt to close the emmulator.
+Stop Thread - Stop will stop the thread when running the script, and App Test Studio will attempt to close the emmulator.
 This is useful when you run out of turns for a given application, run out of life, money, or reach an point where large amounts of waiting are necessary.

+Recycle - Recycle will restart the emmulator, and restart the application, leaving the thread running.
+This useful when there is a detectable an error condition, such as when Ads and the application don't play nice, and cause the app to move or switch resolutions.
+Recycling the emmulator and rerunning the app can sometimes fix the issue.

 Delay - How long to wait after the Event is true or Action is complete before moving to the next child or sibiling.
 The script can run 20-40 times per second, often times the app needs to redraw the screen or move to the next activity.
 Waiting ensures that the script will not need to have any false positives.
 For example: Setting the Click wait to 0 sec could cause AppTestStudio to click on a button 20 times before the appliation can move to the next activity, because AppTestStudio can be configured to run with limited waiting.